Husref Musemić

 Husref Musemić (born 4 July 1961) is a Bosnian professional football manager and former player.
-He is regarded as one of the most successful Bosnian football managers.
+Regarded as one of the most successful Bosnian football managers, he is FK Sarajevo's most decorated manager.

 Club career

 Born in the town of Janja, near Bijeljina, SR Bosnia and Herzegovina, SFR Yugoslavia, Musemić began his career playing at local club Radnik Bijeljina, which played in the Yugoslav Second League group West.
 In 1979, he joined Yugoslav First League side FK Sarajevo, where he played for 6 seasons.
 He was an important member of the memorable Sarajevo squad that won the 1984–85 Yugoslav First League, which earned him a move that summer to Red Star Belgrade.

 In Belgrade, Musemić represented the red & whites for the following four seasons, winning another Yugoslav First League title in the 1987–88 season.

 He moved abroad in summer of 1989 to join Hearts in Scotland, but he only played the first half of the 1989–90 Scottish Premier Division, though scoring a derby winner against Hibernian in August 1989, though, to cement his place in Hearts' history books.

 During the winter break he returned to Yugoslavia and joined his former club, FK Sarajevo.
 By then, Sarajevo had already lost many of the championship winning squad of 1985, so a year later, Musemić moved abroad again, this time to the Netherlands by joining Twente.
 He played nine games in the second half of the 1990–91 Eredivisie season, but in the following season he only managed to play one match, so he spent the second part of the season playing with FC VVV.
 He however played no official games for them.

 Before retiring, Musemić played in Germany between 1992 and 1994 with SC Pfullendorf in the Oberliga Baden-Württemberg where he got the chance to show his scoring skills by netting 16 times in 32 matches.
 He finished his playing career after the end of that season at the age of 33.